smarek/Simple-Dilbert/README.md

 Project is published on Google Play: https://play.google.com/store/apps/details?id=com.mareksebera.dilbert

+Screenshots can be seen on gh-pages: http://smarek.github.io/Simple-Dilbert/

-Javadoc is published on gh-pages repository and available on: http://smarek.github.io/Simple-Dilbert/
+Javadoc is published on gh-pages repository and available on: http://smarek.github.io/Simple-Dilbert/javadoc/